UPDATED SEPTEMBER 2025

 6-years old | Hendersonville, North Carolinaicon

-Joshua Strother, 6-years old, was brutally killed by a pit bull belonging to his neighbor.
-His neighbor's family adopted the male, neutered pit bull from the Asheville Humane Society (AHS) three weeks earlier.
+Joshua Strother, 6-years old, was killed by an adopted pit bull.
+At about 4:15 pm, Henderson County sheriff's deputies responded to a 911 call in the 100 block of Piney Ridge Drive.
+Arriving deputies shot and killed the aggressive the dog.
+Joshua and his mother were living at a relative's home next to the dog owner's property.
+"I went to the bathroom and my boy is dead," she wept to 911 dispatchers.
+The neighbor's family adopted the male, neutered pit bull from Asheville Humane Society (AHS) three weeks earlier.
 The pit bull had originally come into the Buncombe County shelter, which AHS operates, as a stray with an unknown history.
-The deadly attack occurred after Joshua climbed the fence to enter his neighbor's yard.
-The pit bull was so aggressive, arriving deputies had to shoot and kill the dog.
-At the time of the attack, Joshua was home with his mother who was 8-months pregnant.
-"I went to the bathroom and my boy is dead," she told 911 dispatchers.
-Joshua had been climbing over the fence to visit the dog since its arrival, as well to play with his neighbor's young daughter.
+The attack occurred after Joshua climbed the fence to enter his neighbor's yard.
+He had been climbing the fence to visit the dog since its arrival, as well to play with his neighbor's daughter.
 After the boy's death, Buncombe County officials ordered a moratorium on pit bull "transfers" from the county to AHS and all adoption agencies while they reviewed Asheville Humane's temperament test procedures and transfer process. [source citations]

 Date of death: July 7, 2015 Chained: No